 If you still feel sick or are vomiting, contact the hospital as soon as possible.
 They can give you advice and change the anti-sickness drug to one that works better for you.

 Feeling very tired is a common side effect.
 It’s often worse towards the end of treatment and for some weeks after it’s finished.
 Try to pace yourself and get as much rest as you need.
 It helps to balance this with some gentle exercise, such as short walks.
 If you feel sleepy, don’t drive or operate machinery.

 Steroids can irritate the stomach lining.
 Let your nurse or doctor know if you have pain in your tummy or indigestion.
 They can prescribe drugs to help reduce stomach irritation.
 Take your tablets with food to help protect your stomach.

 Thalidomide may make you constipated.
-Drinking at least two litres of fluids (three and a half pints) every day will help.
+Drinking at least two litres (three and a half pints) of fluids every day will help.
 Try to eat more foods that contain fibre (such as fruit, vegetables and wholemeal bread) and take some regular gentle exercise.

 Your doctor can prescribe drugs to control diarrhoea.
 Let them know if it is severe or if it doesn’t get better.
 Make sure you drink at least two litres (three and a half pints) of fluids every day if you have diarrhoea.

 Steroids can make you feel much hungrier than usual and you may gain weight.
 Your appetite will go back to normal when you stop taking them.
 If you’re worried about gaining weight, talk to your doctor or nurse.